jcostac/ETL-Energy-Tracker/README.md

-# timescale_v_duckdb_testing
+# ETL Energy Trackjer Pipeline
-Testing database performance of TImescale vs duckdb
+Proof of concept for tracking of energy prices and volumes for REE.